scoremedia/marol/README.md

 * Ensure that the context object is updated for future changes

 ## Notes
+* This adds an additional 3-5 seconds to execution time.
+* This only provides the core Python libraries.
 * Default Marol home is `<HOME>/.marol`.
 * It will create `marol_venv` in `<HOME>/.marol/staging/<python_version>`